High Redshift $\Lambda$CDM Cosmology: To Bin or not to Bin?: Discussion

 \section{Discussion}

-Our mocking and fitting procedure for flat $\Lambda$CDM has led to both expected and unexpected results.
+Our mocking, binning and fitting procedure for flat $\Lambda$CDM has led to both expected and unexpected results.
 In particular, we recover mock input cosmological parameters from $H(z)$ and $D_{A}(z)$ constraints in low redshift bins, as well as from combinations of $H(z)$ and $D_{A}(z)$ constraints in all redshift bins.
 However, we record shifts in the peaks of best fit distributions and non-Gaussian tails for $H(z)$ and $D_{A}(z)$ constraints as the effective redshift increases.
+From our distribution or PDF we can extract a probability or $p$-value for finding a best fit in any given $H_0$, $\Omega_m$ or $\Omega_k$ interval.
+The location of the peak and existence of non-Gaussian tails have a bearing on these $p$-values.
 We have removed all configurations that saturate or violate the bounds, so our priors have no bearing on results, \textit{cf.} \cite{Colgain:2022rxy}.
 Here, we noted that $H(z)$ is more sensitive to the combination $\Omega_m h^2$ at higher redshifts, whereas $D_{A}(z)$, being an integral of the inverse of $H(z)$, is more sensitive to $\Omega_{\Lambda} h^2 = (1-\Omega_m) h^2$ at higher effective redshifts.
 In short, both $H(z)$ and $D_{A}(z)$ can evidently distinguish cosmological parameters in low redshift bins, but can no longer distinguish parameters as well in high redshift bins, unless combined, whereby the constraints complement each other, e. g. anisotropic BAO \cite{BOSS:2016wmc, Bautista:2020ahg, Gil-Marin:2020bct, Hou:2020rse, Neveux:2020voa, duMasdesBourboux:2020pck}.

 It is good to dwell a bit on these results to elucidate them further.
 Recall that $H(z)$ at very high redshift ($z \gg 1$), yet in the late Universe (we ignore radiation), only constrains the combination $\Omega_m h^2$.
 This leaves $H_0$ and $\Omega_m$ unconstrained, so in very high redshift bins, one expects uniform PDFs whereby any value of $H_0$ or $\Omega_m$ is equally probable.
 Similar logic applies to $D_{A}(z)$ constraints.
 Our mock Planck-$\Lambda$CDM analysis shows that Gaussian PDFs at low redshift develop non-Gaussian tails towards larger $\Omega_m$ values and shifts in peaks to smaller $\Omega_m$ values at intermediary redshifts (see Fig. \ref{fig:H_no_prior} and Fig. \ref{fig:H_prior} for $H(z)$ constraints).
 As highlighted in \cite{Colgain:2022rxy} (see appendix), when correctly normalised, the peak of the PDF decreases in prominence as it moves to smaller $\Omega_m$ values, so evidently the PDF is approaching the expected uniform PDF.
 Nevertheless, throughout this process, we retain cosmological information about our mock data.
 Surprisingly, \textit{one arrives at the conclusion that even if one prepares a large number of Planck-$\Lambda$CDM universes with $\Omega_m \sim 0.3$, one does not expect to recover $\Omega_m \sim 0.3$ in high redshift bins with exclusively $H(z)$ or $D_{A}(z)$ data.} This applies to both cosmic chronometer \cite{Jimenez:2001gg, Moresco:2016mzx} and SN samples \cite{SDSS:2014iwm, Pan-STARRS1:2017jku, Brout:2022vxf}, since $D_{L}(z) \propto D_{A}(z)$.
 Interestingly, existing results point to redshift evolution of cosmological parameters in observed (or real) $H(z)$ and $D_{L}(z)$ data with increasing effective redshift \cite{Risaliti:2018reu, Krishnan:2020obg, Lusso:2020pdb, Dainotti:2021pqg, Dainotti:2022bzg, Schiavone:2022shz}.